 Under the Merit-based Incentive Payment System (MIPS) pathway of the MACRA Quality Payment Program, the Advancing Care Information (ACI) category replaces the Medicare EHR Incentive Program (Meaningful Use).
-ACI is one of the four performance categories that will be considered and weighted for scoring an eligible clinician’s performance under MIPS.
+ACI is one of the three performance categories that will be considered and weighted for scoring an eligible clinician’s performance under MIPS (four categories will be included starting in 2018).
 A clinician’s score for the Provide Patient Access measure is dependent on the clinician meeting the measure’s base score requirements.
 This measure may also be selected to earn additional performance score credit.
 For more information on ACI scoring methodology, please click here.

 Patient Electronic Access